Defamation (Model Provisions) and Other Legislation Amendment Bill 2021

 2.22 pmMr LANGBROEKSupports

-Supported the bill's amendments including the single publication rule, serious harm threshold, new public interest defence and peer review defence, noting the effectiveness will depend on court interpretation.
+Supported the bill, providing a detailed analysis of the key amendments including the single publication rule, serious harm threshold, concerns notice requirement, and new public interest and peer review defences.

-The passage of this bill, as other members have mentioned, will allow for consistency across Australian jurisdictions.2021-06-16View Hansard
+The passage of this bill, as other members have mentioned, will allow for consistency across Australian jurisdictions.
+The suite of defamation law amendments is said to provide clarity to courts, the community and the media in Queensland.2021-06-16View Hansard

 12.23 pmMs BOLTONSupports